aczajka/iris-recognition---pm-diseased-human-driven-bsif/README.md

 conda env create -f ccnet.yaml
 ```

-2. Run / analyze `howto.py`, which - as an example - encodes and matches three post-mortem samples from the Warsaw dataset.
+2. Run / analyze:
+-- `howto.py`, which - as an example - encodes and matches three post-mortem samples from the Warsaw dataset
+-- `howto_pair_with_visualization.py`, which demonstrates how to match a pair of images and get visualizations annotating salient regions within iris annulus

 # License